fabiankaraben/nodejs-mini-projects/README.md

     basic/37-winston-logging

 38. **Bull Queue Processor**
-    This is a job queue in Node.js with TypeScript, using Bull with Redis, add/process jobs, no APIs, and Docker/Kubernetes deployment for background tasks.
+    This is a job queue in Node.js with TypeScript, using Bull with Redis, add/process jobs, no APIs, and Docker Compose deployment for background tasks.
     basic/38-bull-queue-processor

 39. **Socket.io Chat Room**